ertekin-research-group/papercool/README.md

 The new repo is to be created within the ertekin-research-group organization.

 There are four phases:
-  - identify paper theme, write the abstract, and make the figures.
+  - phase 1: identify paper theme, write the abstract, and make the figures.
-  - outline your paper around the figures.
+  - phase 2: outline your paper around the figures.
-  - fill in the text to make a coherent document
+  - phase 3: fill in the text to make a coherent document
-  - finalize items required for paper submisssion.
+  - phase 4: finalize items required for paper submisssion.

 The phases are tied to issues, which you should track using ZenHub.